BioinformaticsToolsmith/EnhancerTracker/README.md

 Generates a graph of graphs from the predicted enhancer regions and its window size generated from EnhancerTracker using a 10,000 bp region.

 -generate_overlap_seq_10000.py:
-Takes the enhancer regions from EnhancerTracker and intersects them with the FANTOM5 CAGE dataset using bedtools~(https://bedtools.readthedocs.io/en/latest/).
+Takes the enhancer regions from EnhancerTracker and subtracts them from the FANTOM5 CAGE dataset using bedtools~(https://bedtools.readthedocs.io/en/latest/).
 Used for our case study.

 ### Non-Permutated Triplets (100,000 bp region):